OpenFactorioServerManager/factorio-server-manager/docker/README.md

 ### Simple configuration without HTTPS

-If you don't care about HTTPS and want to run just the Factorio Server Manager, or want to run it on local machine you can use `docker-compose.simple.yaml`.
+If you don't care about HTTPS and want to run just the Factorio Server Manager, or want to run it on a local machine you can use `docker-compose.simple.yaml`.

 Ignore `DOMAIN_NAME` and `EMAIL_ADDREESS` variables in `.env` file and run
 ```